Interdisciplinary Alcohol Policy Research Programme (IARP)

 Here we aim to conduct exploratory analyses which seek to establish the broader contextual factors which impact on the effectiveness of alcohol policies in different times and places and to explore the feasibility of methods for quantifying those impacts.
 We will:

-• Review literature to identify specific political and societal factors influencing effectiveness of availability and pricing policies;
+• Review literature to identify specific political and societal factors influencing effectiveness of availability and pricing policies.

 • Use a systematic review of alcohol price elasticities to investigate whether the impact of individual context factors can be quantified.

 Developments in our methods of modelling alcohol policies have frequently come about because a policy question needed answering.
-IARP incorporates a 3-year programme of policy appraisal which is responsive to stakeholder needs.
+IARP incorporates a three-year programme of policy appraisal which is responsive to stakeholder needs.
 We aim to provide timely reports on evidence synthesis, model developments, validations and policy analyses to enable researchers and policy stakeholders in the UK and internationally to view and use developing work.
+Examples of this include:

-• Updated appraisals of alcohol pricing policies for the Scottish Government
+• Updated appraisals of alcohol pricing policies for the Scottish Government.

 • A public response (with appendix) to critiques of SAPM which were commissioned by the Scotch Whisky Association.

-• New analysis of income-specific impacts of minimum unit pricing for the UK Government
+• New analysis of income-specific impacts of minimum unit pricing for the UK Government.

-• Appraisals of a ban on below cost selling for the UK Government
+• Appraisals of a ban on below cost selling for the UK Government.

 Publications